Stefsk-glitch/XR_Core/README.md

 Go to Edit --> Project Setting... --> XR Plug-in Management --> OpenXR under the OpenXR Feature Groups select Meta Quest Support </br>

-Click on Patch to get the Demo Scene into the library of the Meta Quest 3 </br>
+Click on Patch to get the DemoScene into the library of the Meta Quest 3 </br>